joshua-neizer/CISC327-Final-Project/architecture/design.md

 The output format will be HTML, to demonstrate the output in a clear manner.
-A plugin such as [pytest-html](https://pypi.org/project/pytest-html/) will likely be used to achieve this.
+A plugin such as [pytest-html](https://pypi.org/project/pytest-html/) can be used to achieve this.